 Moreover, there is the potential that secondary sanctions will be issued.
 Secondary sanctions target third parties that do business with the underlying sanctioned entities.
 Those types of sanctions are more difficult for compliance departments because of the complexity of identifying indirect business connections.

 How Can Alessa Help with Sanctions Compliance?

-An effective and reliable sanctions screening system can help compliance staff better understand who their clients and business partners are, as well as manage tricky relationships among PEPs, including difficult-to-identify relatives and close associates, and assisting with reporting duties such as Suspicious Activity Reports (SARs).
-For an in-depth look at SARs and how to write an effective narrative, register for our free upcoming webinar: “Compliance 101: Writing an Effective SAR”.
+An effective and reliable sanctions screening system can help compliance staff better understand who their clients and business partners are, as well as manage tricky relationships among PEPs, including difficult-to-identify relatives and close associates, and assist with reporting duties such as Suspicious Activity Reports (SARs).